 The Wheeler Soil and Water Conservation District (SWCD) has been awarded $21.2 million for the Greater Waterman area.
 The project area encompasses private land along the northern border of the Ochoco National Forest, and the Waterman Flats area along the eastern county border between Highways 19 and 207 South.

-Wheeler SWCD partnered with the National Resource Conservation Service (NRCS), 92 landowners in Waterman area, as well as with Sustainable Northwest, a 501c3 non-profit organization that focuses on natural resource solutions.
+Wheeler SWCD partnered with the National Resources Conservation Service (NRCS), 92 landowners in Waterman area, as well as with Sustainable Northwest, a 501c3 non-profit organization that focuses on natural resource solutions.

-At the Greater Waterman local workgroup meetings in 2022 and in 2023, landowners met with staff from NRCS and Wheeler SWCD, and asked for support in the Waterman area.
+At the Wheeler County local workgroup meetings in 2022 and in 2023, landowners met with staff from NRCS and Wheeler SWCD, and asked for support in the Waterman area.

 To better understand the needs and concerns of landowners, the Wheeler SWCD direct mailed surveys with return postage to landowners in the project area.
 The surveys helped NRCS and Wheeler SWCD to target specific needs, based on the experiences of landowners.